aphiria/aphiria/README.md

 <h3 id="request-body-parameters">Request Bodies</h3>

-If you specify any object type hint, it will automatically deserialize the request body to any POPO:
+Object type hints are always assumed to be the request body, and can be automatically deserialized to any POPO:

 ```php
 class UserController extends Controller